The stability of smooth solitary waves for the $b$-family of Camassa-Holm equations: Stability of solitary waves

 \section{Stability of solitary waves}

-In this section, we consider the orbital stability of the smooth solitary waves to \cref{e:CH}.
+In this section, we consider the orbital stability of the smooth solitary waves to \cref{e:bCH} for the case of $b=1$ only, i.e., \cref{e:CH}.
 Our proof is essentially based upon a general framework, motivated by the approach of \cite{GSS1987}, which characterizes the critical points of Hamiltonian systems with symmetries and conserved quantities via the analysis of a constrained operator.
 We also refer the readers to, e.g.,~\cite{KP2015}, for a detailed discussion on KdV equations and extension to the general framework.

+\begin{remark}[Case $0<b<1$] As we mentioned in \cref{s:Ham}, the $b$-CH equation \cref{e:bCH} for both $0<b<1$ and $b>1$ share the same Hamiltonian form and conserved quantities.
+This leads to the same Lagrangian functional (up to a minus sign) and stability criterion as in \cite{LP2022}.
+Hence, the proof of the stability of the solitary waves in \cref{e:bCH} for $0<b<1$ follows the papers \cite{LP2022,LL2023}, and we do not pursue this further in the present paper. \end{remark}